 A subscription based model is where an attorney's services available for a fixed law firm pricing on a recurring basis.
 Think of it being similar to Netflix or Disney+, but for legal services instead.

 This works best for our small business and start-up clients who cannot afford in-house counsel general counsel but want predictable pricing for its outside counsel.
 This model also works well for in contested litigation matters.
 We offer businesses and individuals on-call around the clock legal advice on a majority of our practice areas.
 Our subscription service for small business clients operates like this: we charge the business a pre-agreed monthly fee for a specified term.
 Usually this is for a year, but it can be three months, six months or any term the business is comfortable with.
 Included in the monthly fee is unlimited document review, unlimited letters and consultations, litigation services, compliance issues, and general business counseling.
 We will not nickel and dime you and constantly tell you that your legal matter is beyond what our subscription offers.
-For example, a shareholder of a small business recently requested that we prepare a Will on his behalf.
-Although not technically covered by his business legal services subscription agreement, we did not charge any additional legal fee.
+For example, a shareholder of a small business requested that we prepare a Last Will & Testament on his behalf.
+Although not technically covered by his business legal services subscription agreement, we did not charge an additional legal fee.

 Our ultimate goal is to make legal services available to all potential clients at a cost that they can afford.
 During our initial consultation you, we discuss all available AFA's for a certain matter.
 We encourage you to suggest an AFA listed above that you think may work for you and we will likely be receptive.

 We accept debit cards, credit cards, and eChecks that can be paid online through our website or client portal.
 For client expenses and disbursements we can accept Venmo or PayPal.
 Payment arrangements/plans are available to most of our clients.